AdamBrodzinski/Meteor-RethinkDB-GraphQL/readme.md

 Note, no UI is shown here but you can look at [kadira-samples/meteor-graphql-demo](https://github.com/kadira-samples/meteor-graphql-demo) for the same blog with UI & Mongo

+Also, this demo does not use RethinkDB joins but you could (and should) use them in production.
+This would mean one database call for `posts` instead of several calls.

 ## Usage

 - install RethinkDB (`brew install rethinkdb` on the Mac)